OWASP/www-project-integration-standards/writeups/owasp_in_sdlc/index.md

 At any maturity level, linters can be introduced to ensure that consistent code is being added.
 For most linters, there are IDE integrations providing software engineers with the ability to validate code correctness during development time.
 Several linters also include security specific rules.
 This allows for basic security checks before the code is even committed.
 For example, if you write in Typescript, you can use [tslint](https://github.com/palantir/tslint) along with [tslint-config-security](https://www.npmjs.com/package/tslint-config-security) to easily and quickly perform basic checks.

 However, linters cannot detect vulnerabilities in third party libraries, and as software supply chain attacks spread, this consideration becomes more important.
-To track third party library usage and audit their security you can use [Dependency Check/Track](https://dependencytrack.org/).
+To track third party library usage and audit their security you can use [Dependency Check](https://jeremylong.github.io/DependencyCheck/) and [Dependency Track](https://dependencytrack.org/).

 To tackle the security of code developed in-house, OWASP offers an extensive collection of [Cheatsheets](https://cheatsheetseries.owasp.org/) demonstrating how to implement features securely.
 Moreover, the Security Knowledge Framework[1] offers an extensive library of code patterns spanning several programming languages.
 These patterns can be used to not only jumpstart the development process, but also do so securely.